 The Paediatric Team does everything we can to make your child’s visit a positive experience for them – and for you.
-We have a child life specialist on staff to help children understand and process why they are here, and to help them keep their minds off things with games, activities, and toys.
-We have also spent a lot of time on the décor, creating a welcoming and caring environment that is designed to relax and soothe children so that the unfamiliar is not as scary.
+We have a Child Life Specialist on staff to help children understand and process why they are here, and to help them keep their minds occupied with games, activities, and toys.
+If your child needs assistance with adjusting to hospitalization or preparing for a test or procedure, a Child Life Specialist can assess and offer assistance with preparing your child.

 How Can I Help My Child Prepare?